 Local Government Reorganisation

-For example, SBC is responsible for the household waste collection service, planning, and parks.
+For example, the borough council is responsible for the household waste collection service, planning, and parks.
 Whereas Staffordshire County Council deals with education, roads and social care.

 The new unitary council would be responsible for all local government services within their area.